cabuelow/intro-rshiny-mapping/README.md

 1. Presentation slides for the tutorial: 'intro-rshiny-mapping.html'

-2. Script for making an interactive {leaflet} map: 'leaflet-map.R'
+2. Script for making an interactive {leaflet} map: '001_leaflet-map.R'

-3. Script for turning the {leaflet} map into a dynamic and share-able web app: 'leaflet-app.R'
+3. Script for turning the {leaflet} map into a dynamic and share-able web app: '002_leaflet-app.R'

 4. Shiny cheat-sheet for helpful tips: 'shiny-cheatsheet.pdf'

-#### TODO

-- [ ] save rnaturalearth data once downloaded initially